raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Install zram-swap

-zram-swap is neccesary for proper functioning of Fulcrum during sync process
+zram-swap is necessary for the proper functioning of Fulcrum during sync process using compressed swap in memory (increase performance when memory usage is high)

 * Access to admin home folder, clone the repository of Github and install zram-swap